nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. When `LogicManager` is called upon to execute the user's command, it calls the `AddressBookParser` class to parse the user command.
-2. The `AddressBookParser` then creates an EditCommandParser to parse the user input.
+2. If the user command has the edit `COMMAND_WORD`, the `AddressBookParser`  creates an `EditCommandParser` to parse the user input.
-3. If `EditCommandParser` parse the command successfully, EditCommand is created.
+3. If `EditCommandParser` parse the command successfully, `EditCommand` is created.
 4. The `EditCommand` instance is then returned to the `LogicManager`
 5. The `LogicManager` then executes the `EditCommand` instance which edits the `Person` in the UniquePersonList and UniqueGroupList(If group is deleted).